Second Wind And Oxygen Debt

 Tidal Volume: The moving volume of air during either breathing or exhaling is called a tidal volume.
 In a normal person’s resting state, the average tidal volume in each breath is 500 ml.

-• INSPIRATORY RESERVE VOLUME: – The volume of extra air inhale after the tidal volume by maximum inspiratory effort is called inspiratory reserve volume.
+• INSPIRATORY RESERVE VOLUME: – The volume of extra air inhaled after the tidal volume by maximum inspiratory effort is called inspiratory reserve volume.
 This additional volume is about 2.5 to 3.5 liters.
-In simple terms the maximum amount of air inhale with effort during normal respiration is called inspiratory reserves volume.
+In simple terms, the maximum amount of air inhaled with effort during normal respiration is called inspiratory reserve volume.

 • RESIDUAL LUNG VOLUME: – When one exhales at the maximum possible depth, the air remains in the volume of the lungs, such that the air that cannot be thrown out of the lung is called the residual lung volume.
 Or when some amount of air volume is left after forceful expiration.